highmed/dsf-process-tutorial/README.md

 Exercise 1.1 looks at how to use the Java debugger of your IDE to remote debug the execution of a process plugin.
 For more details see the [exercise 1.1 description](exercises/exercise-1-1.md).

 ## Exercise 2 - Input Parameter
-In order to dynamically control processes that are packaged as a process plugins, we will take a look at two possibilities on how to pass input parameters to a process.
+In order to configure processes that are packaged as process plugins, we will take a look at two possibilities on how to pass parameters to a process.
 For more details see the [exercise 2 description](exercises/exercise-2.md).

 ## Exercise 3 - Message Events
 Communication between organizations is modeled using message flow in BPMN processes.
 The third exercise shows how a process at one organization can trigger a process at another organization.
 For more details see the [exercise 3 description](exercises/exercise-3.md).